 - Endorsed and supported a variety of initiatives by other groups.

 - Lobbied the Washington Legislature along with other groups on reforming the law on Legal Financial Obligations.
 The effort was successful; E2SHB 1783 is now law, as of 6/7/2018.

 - Endorsed local government grant applications for innovative justice projects.

 - Our members have served on the Thurston County Treatment Sales Tax Advisory Committee and on the Thurston County Law and Justice Council.

 We welcome new members and visitors who would like to help us learn and advocate for change.
 If you would like more information or be added to the JnJ Google Group, please contact Steve Tilley.

-On May 26, 2021 Justice Not Jails and OUUC hosted a Community Forum on Justice Innovation and Racial Equity in Thurston County.
-You can watch this presentation here:
+On May 26, 2021 Justice not Jails and OUUC hosted a Community Forum on Justice Innovation and Racial Equity in Thurston County.
+You may view it here:

-On August 3, Justice not Jails hosted a presentation by Larry Jefferson and David Trieweiler on The Fallacy of Public Safety and Mass Incarceration.
-You may view it here: https://vimeo.com/637552421
+On August 3, 2021 Justice not Jails and OUUC hosted a presentation by Larry Jefferson and David Trieweiler on The Fallacy of Public Safety and Mass Incarceration.
+You may view it here:

 On February 1, 2022 Justice not Jails and OUUC hosted a community forum on Support for People with Mental Health and Substance Use Disorders in Thurston County.
 You can download the slide deck for this presentation by clicking here (link).
 Check your downloads folder on your computer for the PDF file after clicking.
 You can watch the full forum here: